cwrc/CWRC-Writer-Dev-Docs/README.md

 * in GitHub: [CWRC-PublicEntityDialogs](https://github.com/jchartrand/CWRC-PublicEntityDialogs)

 ###### CWRCWriterLayout
 Components for customizing the CWRC-Writer layout.
 This package is used by the layout-config.js file in an instance of the CWRC-Writer.
 See (CWRC-GitWriter)[https://github.com/jchartrand/CWRC-GitWriter] for an example.
+THIS PACKAGE IS DEPRECATED AND SHOULD NOT BE USED.
+THE LAYOUT CODE HAS BEEN INCORPORATED DIRECTLY INTO THE CWRC-WRITER-BASE.

 * in NPM: [cwrc-writer-layout](https://www.npmjs.com/package/cwrc-writer-layout)
 * in GitHub: [CWRC-WriterLayout](https://github.com/jchartrand/CWRC-WriterLayout)